Jarins/Solder-Paste-Dispenser-with-DCMotor/README.md

 + PUSH button short switch ON -> Return from retract(retract duration time) -> Pulse for extrusion(pulse time) -> Retract(retract duration time)

 **Manual Extrusion**
-+ PUSH button long switch ON(more as Retract duration time + Pulse time) -> extrusion until the PUSH button is switch OFF
++ PUSH button long switch ON(more as Retract duration time + Pulse time) -> extrusion until the PUSH button is switch OFF.
+This mode is used to insert a filled Syringe.

 **Manual Retract**
-+ PULL button switch ON -> retraction until the PULL button is switch OFF +
++ PULL button switch ON -> retraction until the PULL button is switch OFF.
+This mode is using for remove and fill Syringe.
++
 + All params are immeidiately saved to emulated EPROM(FLASH CPU) after select
 + Speed: 5, 10, 15 ......
 100% step by 5%